 The makeup of what we wear, how they fit, and the fabric are all critical influences on the amount of sweat absorbed from the skin and transported throughout the clothing.

 And in HIIT exercises, you will be sweating a lot.
-So choose an outfit you’re comfortable and one that airs out the heat and absorbs sweat from the skin.
+So choose an outfit you’re comfortable with and one that airs out the heat and absorbs sweat from the skin.

 18. Don’t do HIIT every day